Lamb-Project/Lamb-Project-Website/content/en/_index.md

 Design assistants that only respond about the subject you choose, always staying within the appropriate educational context.

 ### 📚 Intelligent Knowledge Ingestion
-Upload documents (PDF, Word, Markdown) and LAMB processes them automatically, creating a semantic knowledge base that feeds the model through RAG (Retrieval Augmented Generation).
+Upload documents (PDF, Word, Markdown) and LAMB processes them automatically with a **flexible data model** that:
+- Extracts and structures content while preserving context and relationships
+- Creates semantic embeddings optimized for educational search
+- Allows custom metadata for each document
+- Adapts to different formats and content structures
+- Feeds the model through RAG (Retrieval Augmented Generation)

 ### 🔍 Advanced Testing and Debugging
 "Debug" mode that shows the complete prompt to understand exactly what is sent to the model, facilitating response optimization.